 When buying a used campervan, you have no idea how well it’s been loved or how it’s been used.

-With prolonged use on rough tracks and little maintenance, a 2nd rate interior fit out could soon fall apart.
+With prolonged use on rough tracks and little maintenance, a 2nd rate of interior fit-out could soon fall apart.

 This could make for an expensive repair or overhaul so checking the condition of the interior is important.

 If the bed needs to be configured, put it up and back down again.
-Does it all work and is the workmanship in good condition?
+Does it all work and is the build quality in good condition?
 Can you put the bed up and down on your own?

 Check the condition of the mattress and base.

-Is it long enough and wide enough for you to sleep in comfortable?
+Is it long enough and wide enough for you to sleep comfortably?
 Lie down on it to make sure.